alicanelustu/alicanelustu/README.md

 <p align = "center">I have strong analytical thinking, problem-solving, decision-making, logical, and critical
 thinking skills.
 Thanks to my attention to detail, I can provide high-quality software solutions.
-I am also good at teamwork, have a strong ability to cope with challenges, and can communicate well with people at all levels.
+I am also good at teamwork, have a strong ability to cope with challenges, and can communicate well with people at all levels. <br>
 I have knowledge in UI, API, Mobile, Manual, and Automated testing.
 I use the Java programming language for tests.
 I can set up and use Appium, Selenium, JUnit, TestNG, and Cucumber frameworks.
 I can automate API tests with Rest-Assured.
 I can perform